GENI-NSF/geni-tools/README.txt

  AM API compliant agggregate managers from whatever control framework.

  Optional arguments include -H to specify a full hostname, -p to listen on a port other than 8000, and --debug for debugging output.
+ Note that listening on localhost/127.0.0.1 (the default) is not the same as listening on a real hostname / IP address.
+Be sure to listen on the desired interface and address the Aggregate Manager / Clearinghouse consistently.

- See geni/ch.py constants to change the slice URNs, etc.
+ See geni/ch.py constants to change the slice URNs, etc. Note that slice URNs are globally unique, and constrained to be proper children of their Clearinghouse (Slice Authority).

 3. Start the aggregate manager server: